If you have decided to

 If successful, you will receive a one-off lump-sum payment of $2,500 for general applicants or $5,000 for rural or remote residents during the first semester of study to assist with study-related expenses such as a computer, textbooks and stationery.

 For students from rural or remote communities, the funds can assist with additional expenses incurred, when moving from your home to undertake study.
-Funds will be paid after confirmation of enrolment in an eligible initial teacher education course.
+Funds will be paid after confirmation of enrolment in an eligible initial teacher education course (ITE).

 Who the scholarship is for

-To apply for an Aspiring Teacher Grant, you must:
+To be eligible for an Aspiring Teacher Grant, you must:

 - be an Australian or New Zealand citizen or have permanent residency status in Australia